Reading time: 7 min.

 When can you exercise after a hair transplant?

 The road to recovery after a hair transplant is straightforward, but it’s not quick.
-To give your grafts the best possible chance of healing well and taking root, you should wait at least 1 month after a hair transplant before going to the gym, lifting weights, or doing strenuous exercise.
+To give your grafts the best possible chance of healing well and taking root, you should wait at least 14 days to 1 month after a hair transplant before going to the gym, lifting weights, or doing strenuous exercise.

 It’s not always easy to give up your exercise regime for this amount of time.
 To help you take care of yourself, look your best, and protect your investment in your hair and appearance, here are some recommendations for exercising after your hair transplant.